 Weightlifting is a form of resistance exercise that involves lifting weights as a way to boost muscle size and strength.

-According to the Centers for Disease Control and Prevention (CDC), adults should engage in moderate- or high-intensity muscle-strengthening activities - such as weightlifting - at least 2 days each week, and these activities should incorporate all major muscle groups.
+According to the Centers for Disease Control and Prevention (CDC), adults should engage in moderate- or high-intensity muscle-strengthening activities - such as weightlifting -

 Such activity is recommended in addition to either 150 minutes of moderate-intensity aerobic activity or 75 minutes of vigorous-intensity aerobic activity, in order to reap extra health benefits.

 To get the most from weightlifting and other muscle-strengthening exercises, it is recommended that such activities are performed in sets.
 For example, the CDC suggest performing 8-12 repetitions of lifting a weight in two or three sets to gain extra benefits.